Henry Garraway

-Sir Henry Garraway (died July 1646) was an English merchant who was Lord Mayor of London in 1639.
+Sir Henry Garway or Garraway (died July 1646) was an English merchant who was Lord Mayor of London in 1639.

-Garaway was the son of Sir William Garaway, farmer of the customs.
+Garaway was the son of Sir William Garraway, farmer of the customs.
 Garraway was a city of London merchant and a member of the Worshipful Company of Drapers.
 He was one of the Court Assistants from 1614 to 1628 and a member of the committee of the East India Company from 1614 to 1643.